 Event 3.
-GC Level Singles: Played on Sunday.
+GC Level Singles: held on Sunday.
 Open to all players

 Event 4.
-GC Handicap Singles: Played on Sunday.
+GC Advantage Singles: held on Sunday.
 Minimum handicap 5.

 Players may enter only one of 1 & 2 and one of 3 & 4, which may be played in divisions.

 Numbers may be limited, and entries will be accepted in order of receipt.